pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ## Arduino Sketch

-Some original features of the VFO and BFO project was modified to adapt it better to the radio based on CD2003GP.
-The main modification was the band behaviour.
-The VFO implemented on Arduino Sketch has the follow information:
+The VFO and BFO project cen be easily modified to adapt it better to your needs.
+The main feature of the Sketch is the table band.
+You can modify the amount of bands and ranges.
+The band information is shown below.

 - __Band name__ - Band name that will show on display;
 - __Initial Freq.__ -  Lowest band frequency (1/100 Hz);
 - __Final Freq.__ - highest frequency band (1/100 Hz);